Prices may be above face value

 Future development

-Nottingham Forest have ambitious plans to expand the City Ground, with proposals to increase capacity to 45,000.
-The club received official approval in 2022 for plans to demolish and replace the Peter Taylor Stand with a new 10,000-seater structure, which would initially bring capacity to 35,000.
+Nottingham Forest have ambitious plans to expand the City Ground, with proposals to increase capacity towards 45,000.
+The club received approval to demolish and replace the Peter Taylor Stand with a new 10,000-seater structure, which would initially bring capacity to around 35,000.
 Owner Evangelos Marinakis has stated that the City Ground remains "the first priority" and described ambitious plans to eventually create one of England's finest stadiums.

 Getting to the City Ground